Vyral/base-template/_drafts/how-can-you-benefit-from-working-with-a-travel-agent.md

 {% include youtube.html %}

-Today Nichole McVicker tells us all about her job as a travel agent and even gives us some valuable advice.
+<center>Today Nichole McVicker tells us all about her job as a travel agent and even gives us some valuable advice.</center>

 On today’s business spotlight, we’re joined by Nichole McVicker, a travel planner with LBAC Travel.
 Nichole is actually a past client and we are very excited to have her on with us for an informative Q&A.